VycSane/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. The 21-reverse script reverse its input.

 23. The 22-users_and_homes script displays all users and their home directories, sorted by users.

+24. The 100-empty_casks script finds all empty files and directories in the current directory and all sub-directories.